 To help prevent Discrimination, Harassment and Retaliation, and to encourage reporting of such conduct, training shall be provided by CSUSB to all Employees, including Faculty unit employees and student assistants.

-CSUSB's DHR Administrator has delegated the training accountability component to the Human Resources' Training and Development Manager.
-The Training and Development Manager will be responsible for the following:
+CSUSB's DHR Administrator has delegated the training accountability component to the Human Resources Department.
+The Human Resources Department will be responsible for the following:

 - Review current employee and new hire reports